cado-security/product-help/docs/cado/discovery-import/xdr.md

 # How to Import Data from XDR Platforms

-You can import data into the Cado platform using an eXtended Detection and Response (XDR) system.
-Cado Host can be quickly deployed to compromised Windows and Linux machines via XDR vendors such as CrowdStrike, SentinelOne, and Microsoft Defender.
+You can import data into the / Forensic Acquisition and Investigation platform using an eXtended Detection and Response (XDR) system. / Forensic Acquisition and Investigation Host can be quickly deployed to compromised Windows and Linux machines via XDR vendors such as CrowdStrike, SentinelOne, and Microsoft Defender.
 However, macOS is not currently supported for SentinelOne and Defender integrations.

 For detailed setup instructions, refer to the following pages:
 - [SentinelOne Integration Setup](/cado/integrations/xdr/sentinelone.md)